 To some, he’s “Pastor Mike,” to others “Father Mike,” but mostly… he’s just “Mike.”

 He grew up in a Jewish home, attended Hebrew School and had a Bar Mitzvah, but as a teenager, began to seek new ways of understanding the relationships between people and with God.
 He did a stint in the Air Force, learned Transcendental Meditation and studied Family Systems Theory, earned a B.A. in Comparative Religion from the University of Florida, lived on an ashram in Iowa, married and welcomed the birth of a daughter.
 All not necessarily in that order!
 And, no stranger to change, he also came out as gay at age 45, divorced, and met his (now) husband.

 Mike and his husband Joel were married in a civil ceremony in their home state of New York in November 2013.
 In April 2014, The Rt.
-Rev. Whayne Hougland, Jr., Bishop of the Episcopal Diocese of Western Michigan, blessed their marriage here in Michigan in the company of about 130 family and friends.
-Mike & Joel reside in Kentwood along with an abundance of over-crowded bookshelves and a cat who has way too much self-esteem!
+Rev. Whayne Hougland, Jr., former Bishop of the Episcopal Diocese of Western Michigan, blessed their marriage here in Michigan in the company of about 130 family and friends.
+Mike & Joel reside in the city of Wyoming along with an abundance of over-crowded bookshelves and a cat who has way too much self-esteem!

 The Rev. Kim Hoop

 Deacon Kim grew up in Maryland and came to Michigan in 1980.
 She is a retired registered nurse and for a short time was a Third Order Franciscan.
 Kim was ordained to the Diaconate in 1996, and served at Holy Cross Episcopal for 13 years before retiring from the Diaconate.
 But she felt called to return to service at Two Churches in the fall of 2014.